Many people think estate planning doesn’t apply to them

 Estate planning is the complete consideration of your assets and liabilities.
 Everyone can benefit from estate planning regardless of the amount of money you have, your age or your family status.
 As a minimum, we should all have a valid will and a power of attorney which should be reviewed every three years or so, or on major life events such as marriage, divorce or the birth of children or grandchildren.
 Estate planning can be used both to distribute your wealth and also to create and protect it.

-Your Crest Financial Planning team members have the ability and expertise to assist you with your estate planning needs and objectives.
+Your Crest Financial Services team members have the ability and expertise to assist you with your estate planning needs and objectives.
 Your financial planner will liaise with your solicitor or trustee to draw up your will.

 Estate planning is a logical extension to the financial planning process.
 Having put your financial plan into place to ensure your family’s future financial security, estate planning can be a tax efficient means of transferring your assets.